zhbjsh/homeassistant-ssh/README.md

 ##### Command timeout

 The command timeout is the time in seconds that the integration waits for a command to complete.
 Generally commands should be short (maximum a couple seconds), as they are executed one after another and block the next command while they are running.

+##### Reset commands

+Select this option to reset all actions/sensors whose keys are included in the default commands and update them to their newest version.
+In the following dialog you can also choose to remove all user defined commands.

 ### Commands